National Havoc Robot League: 2022 Season

 2022 saw facility expansions across the board, ranging from pit expansions to extra boxes to accommodate even more robots, as the competition exploded in popularity this year, especially in the 3-lb division.
 2022 also sees the opening of the bot museum, a collection of heavyweight robots primarily from builders operating at NHRL and competing at the larger BattleBots competition.

 This also marks the last year with any kind of substantial Sportsman combat, as many competitors moved towards the more heavy-hitting Full Combat division instead.
+The facility also rapidly grows in size, from 3 boxes to a total of 6 for the November event.

+November 12, 2022, marks what is at the time the largest event ever held at NHRL, with a then-record 134 robots competing over the course of the day.

 In November 2022, McChord announced that he would donate $1 million to STEM charities chosen by that year's finalists in the championship tournament.
 Keeping with that tradition, an additional $1 million of grants were made to collegiate robotics teams in 2023.

 In the 3-lb division, Lynx takes two more titles, including a defense of their World Championship title.
-Crashfest becomes the first robot to win an NHRL event without a traditional weapon, instead using a plastic shovel as a "thwacker", technically allowed as an active weapon under NHRL rules, while operating in practice as a control bot.
+Crashfest becomes the first robot to win an NHRL event without a traditional weapon, instead using a plastic shovel as a "thwacker" [sic], technically allowed as an active weapon under NHRL rules, while operating in practice as a control bot.
+It becomes the very first non-spinner robot to win an event, capturing the inaugural New Bots event title and quickly becoming a fan favorite.